March 2022

 What is your current role, and more specifically what is your role in the neonatal unit?

-I am a speech and language therapist, and my current role is in the area of infant feeding and swallowing, as well as early communication and development.
+I am a speech and language therapist.
+My role is in the area of infant feeding and swallowing, as well as early communication and development.

 What is your passion?

-My passion is making sure every baby is given the opportunity to reach their maximum potential in developing their feeding and communication skills, regardless of the circumstances they were born in.
-Early identification and intervention to prevent difficulties, rather than react to them, is essential.
-Early experiences can have a huge impact on their development and lives as a whole.
+My passion is making sure every baby is given the opportunity to reach their maximum potential, especially in developing their feeding and communication skills, regardless of the circumstances they were born in.
+Early identification and intervention to prevent difficulties is essential.
+Early experiences can have a huge impact on children's development and their families' lives.

 What is your favourite part of your job?